faishasj/dms-and-dragons-webhook/README.md

 1.  **Include the https tunnel domains where necessary and setup environment variables.**

-    Copy the **https** domain for the webhook and use it to modify the callback URL for your app on developers.facebook.com/apps under Products > Messenger > Settings > Webhooks.
+    Copy the **https** domain for the webhook, add `/webhook` at the end, and use it to modify the callback URL for your app on developers.facebook.com/apps under Products > Messenger > Settings > Webhooks.
 You will need your verify token for this.

     If you also are tunneling the webview, copy the **https** domain for the webview and add it as an environment variable `DEV_WEBVIEW_URL` in .env.